A link to reset your password has been sent to your email

 During this horse riding holiday, you can choose to be accommodated in twin, double, or single rooms.
-The accommodation will be in a small family run hotels and bed and breakfast accommodations in Killarney, Glenbeigh, and Waterville with luggage moved to each accommodation and lunch each day.
+The accommodation will be in small family run hotels and bed and breakfast accommodations in Killarney, Glenbeigh, and Waterville, with luggage moved to each accommodation each day.
 All rooms will have a private shower and toilet with towels provided.

 Check-in for the trail is on Saturdays from 08:00 to 18:00.
 It is necessary to advise Killarney Riding Stables of approximate arrival time so that there will be a member of the O’Sullivan family there to meet with you.
-Additionally, if arriving after 18:00, Killarney Riding Stables needs to be advised.
-So, to arrange that someone is available to check you in.
+Additionally, if arriving after 18:00, Killarney Riding Stables needs to be advised so as to arrange that someone is available to check you in.

 After breakfast on Monday, you will return to the stables of the previous evening to begin the second day of the trail ride.
 Today will be spent on Rossbeigh beach which you will be galloping through the water's edge and along stretches of golden sand.
 The day will be finished with the ride taking the old cliff road back to the stables with stunning views of Dingle Bay and the Dingle Peninsula.

 Tuesday morning brings the next move, so you will need to have all luggage packed and downstairs for it to be collected by the staff.
-Today will be a relaxing trail which will be giving horses and riders a chance to recover after the last two days and get ready for the next two.
+Today will be a relaxing trail which will give horses and riders a chance to recover after the last two days, and get ready for the next two.
 The morning ride will take you from Kells Station through the bogs of Cnoc Bawn and on to Liss Bawn with some spectacular views of Caherciveen and its surrounds.
-It will be then continued on through Island Boy and the Inny Valley and finished alongside the Tulligane Woods where you will have an old-school house dating back to 1915 for the day.
+It will be then continued on through Island Boy and the Inny Valley and finished alongside the Tulligane Woods where you will have an old school house dating back to 1915 for the day.

-On Wednesday, you will be brought back to the Old School House and have an adventurous morning in Tulligane Woods, riding through the Inny Valley and launching back at the school house alongside the Inny River.
+On Wednesday, you will be brought back to the old school house and have an adventurous morning in Tulligane Woods, riding through the Inny Valley and lunching back at the school house alongside the Inny River.
 The afternoon ride will take a scenic route into Waterville along the old Glencar / Waterville Road with splendid views of the famous fishing lake of Lough Currane.